Innovation Award

 2021–2022 Edition

-• AEB (Agronomy, Environment, Health) Award Winner: Magali GIES (Postdoctoral Researcher at CIRAD / UMR QUALISUD) for the PROMET project: A functional food made from fermented, probiotic, plant-based grains with cholesterol-lowering potential due to the inclusion of phytosterols.
+• AEB (Agronomy, Environment, Health) Award Winner: Magali GIES (Postdoctoral Researcher at CIRAD / UMR QUALISUD) for the PROMET project: A functional food made from fermented, probiotic, plant-based grains with cholesterol-lowering potential due to the addition of phytosterols.

-• MIPS (Mathematics, Computer Science, Physics, and Systems) Award winner Vincent CREUZE (Professor UM / UMR LIRMM) for his work on “small” underwater robots weighing less than 100 kg, developed at LIRMM.
+• MIPS (Mathematics, Computer Science, Physics, and Systems) Award Winner, Vincent CREUZE (Professor theUM / UMR LIRMM) for his work on “small” underwater robots weighing less than 100 kg, designed at the LIRMM.
 These innovations are now used daily by French archaeologists at depths of up to 2,500 meters.
-Thanks to these innovations, France is currently the first country to routinely deploy robots specialized in underwater archaeology.
+Thanks to these innovations, France is currently the leading country in the daily use of robots specialized in underwater archaeology.

-• Winner in the Humanities and Social Sciences category: Sophie SPRING (Lecturer and Researcher atUM / UMR MRM) for the creation ofIncubagame, a free game open to all designed to explore key aspects of starting a business (matching the project to the entrepreneur, market positioning of the offering, legal and financial structure), while incorporating parameters related to CSR considerations from the project development phase onward.
+• Winner in the Humanities and Social Sciences category, Sophie SPRING (Professor and Researcher at theUM / UMR MRM) for the creationof Incubagame, a free game open to all that aims to explore key issues in entrepreneurship (matching the project to the entrepreneur, market positioning of the offering, legal and financial structuring) while incorporating parameters related to CSR considerations from the project’s development phase onward.

 2020–2021 Edition

-• AEB (Agronomy, Environment, Health) Award Winner: Claude GRISON ( Researcher at UM x CNRS / UMR ChimEco) for her research on ecocatalysis, a key technology in ecology and green industrial chemistry, aimed at generating ecological, economic, and social value based on scientific findings.
+• AEB (Agronomy, Environment, Health) Award Winner: Claude GRISON ( Researcher at UM CNRS / UMR ChimEco) for her research on ecocatalysis, a key technology in ecology and green industrial chemistry, aimed at generating ecological, economic, and social value based on scientific findings.

 • Chemistry Prize Winner, Mikhael BECHELANY (CNRS / UMR IEM) for his work on multifunctional inorganic membranes, particularly their applications in the fields of energy, the environment, and health.